Tellusant/docs/papers/toward-an-integrated-strategy-development-framework.md

 </p>

 Executives uniformly found the process inefficient, costly (especially consider-ing opportunity costs) and old-fashioned.
-Verbatim quotes from those inter-views make the point.
+Verbatim quotes from those interviews make the point.

 -	“Most of executives’ time is spent on checking the analysts’ numbers rather than thinking about the issues.”
 -	“I can't trust any data we have; it's ever changing.
 I can't trust anyone to do a correct analysis.
 Our planning is a joke! “